manabie-com/togo/README.md

 ```

 #### Authentication token
 I will create token and set data of for token in `Cookie`.
 You must login first if you want to create task with endpoint `POST /tasks`.
+The token will be generated and set in `Cookie` with key `token` and have data `user_id` and `max_task_per_day`.
 The task will create with data user login.

 #### Call API
 1. You can create user with endpoint `POST /users`.
 In addtion, I have validate `username`, `password` not empty in request.
 If `username` is exists, you can't create user.